MerlinBrasil/dztools/README.md

 ## dzplugin

-This is the Dukascopy Broker plugin which implements the [Zorro-Broker-API](http://www.zorro-trader.com/manual/en/brokerplugin.htm).
+This is the Dukascopy broker plugin which implements the [Zorro-Broker-API](http://www.zorro-trader.com/manual/en/brokerplugin.htm).

 ## dzconverter